KPI vs Metric: How To Report Your Clients’ Goal Progress

 To help your clients make informed business decisions, it’s crucial to use accurate data.
 This means ensuring that their KPIs and metrics are reliable.
 Unfortunately, there are many ways to manipulate data to present a false picture of success.

 One way to ensure the accuracy of your clients’ data is to present it in a professional client report or marketing dashboard.
-Using Excel or Google Sheets is valuable in many different ways but shouldn’t be used as your sole reporting tool.
+This eliminates the risk of error inherent in manual reporting, while bringing the data to life in a visually appealing format.

 Connect your clients’ Google Analytics 4 data streams to a single platform.

 Ditch the screenshots, PowerPoints, and other time-consuming client reporting processes.
 Create clean, white-labeled reports in minutes that showcase your agency’s professionalism.
-Start your free 14-day trial today.
+Start your free 14-day trial with AgencyAnalytics today.

 Another way to ensure accuracy is to perform regular audits of client data.
 Compare actual results against targets or goals that you’ve set for them.
 Identify any discrepancies and investigate the causes.